axelcournac/3C_tutorial/README.md

 # 3C Analysis Tools

-This repository contains various developped for the porcessing, vizualisation and analysis of the paper **Final title to be determined** (2016).
+This repository contains various codes developped for the porcessing, vizualisation and analysis of 3C data used in the paper **Final title to be determined**.
 The different figures of the paper can be repoduced.
 For queries or help getting these running, you can contact me on mail or open an issue at the github repository.

 ## Dependencies